AmpersandTarski/TheToolsWeUse/installation_of_rap.md

 ## Experience

 RAP3 has been installed in different situations.
 Some of these situations are documented in the sequel.
 You can use it as example for deployments of your own.
 A dear wish is to create an installation script that will automate deployment, but we have not yet found the time to do that.

+## Security

+The Apache server writes files and creates directories.
+Normally, this would be a security risk, but in this case it is designed behaviour.

 ## Questions?
 Need help?